 Many types of employee surveys exist to help you make decisions to create a better culture and more engaged and effective employees.

-The most common types of employee surveys are employee engagement surveys, employee experience surveys and effectiveness surveys.
-Using one or more of these types of surveys shows your employees that you want to hear from them, and can guide business decisions to help you improve the employee experience.
+The most common types of employee surveys are employee engagement surveys, employee experience surveys, and effectiveness surveys.
+Using one or more of these surveys shows your employees that you want to hear from them.
+They can also help you make business decisions that will help you improve the employee experience.

-You should be able to look at the survey data and understand what is affecting your employee’s engagement in a positive or negative way.
-Then, you should be able to create reports that help you communicate this information to other people.
-Understanding what factors drive employee engagement allows you to take action on specific areas, and create a better company culture.
+You should also be able to look at the survey data and understand what affects your employee’s engagement positively or negatively.
+Understanding what factors drive employee engagement allows you to take action on specific areas and create a better company culture.

-To find out more about peoples’ experiences at your company, survey people throughout the employee lifecycle.
+To understand the full employee experience at your company, you should survey people throughout the employee lifecycle.

-While they may not be an employee yet, the experience that a candidate has with your company during the interview process is important.
-This feedback can tell you how the majority of candidates find out about your job openings, what they were most attracted to in the position, and how they felt about your recruitment process.
+While they may not be an employee yet, a candidate's experience with your company during the interview process is important.
+This feedback can tell you how most candidates find out about your job openings, what they were most attracted to at your company, and how they felt about your recruitment process.
 Seeing candidate feedback over time through a survey helps you make informed decisions to improve job postings and recruitment processes.

 Exit surveys help you understand how people who leave your company perceive it as an employee in transition.
-You’ll want to look for an exit survey that gives you details on why employees are leaving, where they are headed, and what their experience was like while they were working with your company.
-The ability to customize questions or code for regrettable/non-regrettable exits can make your data more useful.
+You’ll want to look for an exit survey that details why employees are leaving, where they are headed, and what their experience was like while working with your company.
+You also want to have the ability to customize questions or code for regrettable/non-regrettable exits.

-In a manager effectiveness survey, employees will be asked questions on how they perceive their managers.
-This feedback can be used to provide action planning for each manager (for example training or mentoring) and also provide insight into manager effectiveness overall.
+In a manager effectiveness survey, employees will be asked how they perceive their managers.
+This feedback can provide action planning for each manager (for example, training or mentoring) and insight into manager effectiveness overall.

 Employee effectiveness surveys allow individuals to receive intimate and honest feedback from their peers.
 Rather than being used for performance evaluation, this information empowers the individual employee to see where they excel and identifies areas for personal learning and development.

 You can run your own employee surveys on the Culture Amp platform and gather the data and insights to make impactful decisions about your business and employee development.
-Our surveys are thoughtfully crafted by our team of data scientists and psychologists taking into account human behavior, responses to feedback, benchmark data and more.
+Our surveys are thoughtfully crafted by our team of data scientists and psychologists to consider human behavior, responses to feedback, benchmark data, and more.